 - Cooking oil spray

 American cheese is a classic choice for these burgers, because it melts so well.
 Cheddar cheese is a good option for those who want a less processed cheese, and Muenster is another.
-Blue cheese, pepper jack, Monterey jack, and provolone cheese slices also work well.
+Blue cheese, pepper jack, Monterey jack, and provolone cheese slices are other great options.

 Make three of the pieces into large, flat patties with a 4-inch (10 cm) diameter.
 Try to make sure there’s no holes in the patties, so the cheese doesn’t ooze out.
 Roll the other three pieces of meat into balls.

-Grab three slices of cheese, and cut each into four pieces.
+Cut each of the slices of cheese into four pieces.
 Put a stack of four cut pieces of cheese (equal to one slice) on top of each flat patty.

 Take the burger pieces that you’ve rolled into balls and flatten each into a patty.
 (Again, try to make sure the patties have no holes.)
 Use these to completely cover the cheese on the other patties.